cerbero90/laravel-enum/README.md

 A handy set of Artisan commands is provided out of the box to interact with enums seamlessly.

 Some commands generate enums or related files.
-If we want to customize the generated files, we can publish the stubs:
+If we want to customize such files, we can publish the stubs:

 ```bash
 php artisan vendor:publish --tag=laravel-enum-stubs
 ```

-The stubs can be modified in the `stubs/laravel-enum` directory, in the root of our application.
+The stubs can then be modified in the `stubs/laravel-enum` directory, in the root of our application.

 #### 🗒️ enum:annotate

-IDEs can autocomplete static case methods, meta methods, translations, etc. by running the `enum:annotate` command:
+IDEs can autocomplete case methods, meta methods, translations, etc. by running the `enum:annotate` command:

 ```bash
 php artisan enum:annotate
 ```

 If we don't provide any argument, a prompt appears to select all the enums that we want to annotate.
 By default enums get searched in the `app/Enums` directory.
-If we need to scan other folders, we can define them by calling `Enums::setPaths()`:
+If need be, we can scan other folders:

 ```php
 use Cerbero\LaravelEnum\Enums;